-Parenting Hindsight Successes – Fresh from my parenting hindsight mistakes column, I’m returning with some tips that have worked quite well thus far in raising my teen and tween.
+Parenting Hindsight Successes – Fresh from my parenting hindsight mistakes column, I’m returning with some tips that have worked quite well thus far in raising my “approaching adulthood teens.
 I’m due for a self pat on the back after beating myself up a little :).

 It’s nice to reflect on some of the positives.
 Hopefully these tiny tips and insights can help newer moms.
 At the very least, knowing there has been success motivates me to think hard about new strategies to implement as I head toward the potholes of the teen years!